alvinj/ScalaApacheAccessLogParser/README.md

 ## More information

-For more information, see my website:
+For more information about yours truly, see my website:

 Alvin Alexander
 http://alvinalexander.com